Athansya/CProgrammingAModernApproach/Chapters/2_C_Fundamentals/README.md

 > :warning: Every statement must end with a semicolon `;`.

 ## Additional notes.
-- If you have any doubs about a function in particular, I suggest you use `man <function>` for a detailed explanation.
+- If you have any doubts about a function in particular, I suggest you use `man <function>` for a detailed explanation.
 Another great tool is `tldr <function>`.
-- Here's an exceptional [C Reference Cheat Sheet](https://cheatography.com/ashlyn-black/cheat-sheets/c-reference/pdf/) that you may reference for any doubts.
+- Here's an exceptional [C Reference Cheat Sheet](https://cheatography.com/ashlyn-black/cheat-sheets/c-reference/pdf/) that you may reference at any time.